 The Dreaded Phrases of Grant Research

-I meet tons of people who have been grant writing for an organization, program, or project for a while who simply bypass these foundations and move on to their next prospect.
+When it comes to unsolicited proposals and pre-selected organizations, I meet tons of people who have been grant writing for an organization, program, or project who simply bypass these foundations and move on to their next prospect.

 Recently I was asked how an organization could access private foundations that operate on a “by invitation only” funding model.
 It is quite common for private/family foundations to pre-select organizations that they are interested in supporting.

 That VIP model leaves many of us out in the cold wondering if we will ever get invited to the table for a conversation.
-How exactly can we transition our organization from invisible to invited status?
+When it comes to unsolicited proposals and pre-selected organizations, how exactly can we transition our organization from invisible to invited status?

 The following tips might help get your foot in the door: